mminutoli/preempt-experimental-setup/README.rst

 Therefore:

 - Don't remove :code:`-j1` the first time you run the build command.
-- Once you run the build command, go grab a book and your favorite caffeinated
-  beverage: it will take a while.
+- Once you started the build process, go grab a book and your favorite caffeinated beverage: it will take a while.

 Contacts
 ========